tuunit/mkdocs-drawio/examples/docs/tests/pagging/index.md

 ---

 === "Diagram"
-    Below you should see diagram Page-2 using the attribute page:
+    Below you should see the diagram Page-2 using the page attribute:
     ![Some alt text](test.drawio){ page="Page-2" }

 === "Markdown"